Wales breaks May Day temperature record

 BBC Wales forecaster Derek Brockway tweeted to say the sunshine had not been seen everywhere: "Only 9°C 48°F in Aberporth on Cardigan Bay coast with fog."

-The country has seen blue skies and sunshine across the three-day holiday weekend, leading to busy roads as people head to the coast.
+Most of the country saw blue skies and sunshine across the three-day holiday weekend, leading to busy roads as people headed to the coast.

-In south Wales, traffic is queuing on Harbour Road, which leads to Barry Island, while Fabian Way is also busy in Swansea.
+In south Wales, traffic was queuing on Harbour Road, which leads to Barry Island, while Fabian Way was also busy in Swansea.

-In the north, the A55 near Ewloe, Flintshire, is reported to be more congested than normal because of bank holiday traffic, as is the A470 Conway Road in Llandudno and the A5 in Betws-y-Coed.
+In the north, the A55 near Ewloe, Flintshire, was reported to be more congested than normal because of bank holiday traffic, as was the A470 Conway Road in Llandudno and the A5 in Betws-y-Coed.

-Beaches have been busy around Wales, with visitors urged to keep a safe distance from cliffs following recent rock falls.
+Beaches were also busy around Wales, with visitors urged to keep a safe distance from cliffs following recent rock falls.

-Coastguards were called to Ogmore by Sea beach on Monday afternoon after reports of a child being swept out to sea from Ogmore River, with three adults going into the water after them.
+Coastguards were called to Ogmore-by-Sea beach on Monday afternoon after reports of a child being swept out to sea from Ogmore River, with three adults going into the water after them.

 The Porthcawl RNLI inland and lifeboat were sent to help, along with the coastguard helicopter, an ambulance and Llantwit Major coastguard.